axibase/axibase-collector-docs/docker_metrics.md

 docker.network.txerrors | Network | Total transmission errors on the network interface. docker.network.txpackets | Network | Total packets transmitted on the network interface. docker.diskio.iomerged.* | I/O | The number of BIOS requests merged into requests for I/O operations by a cgroup.
 Entries have two fields: number and operation.
 Number is the number of requests, and operation represents the type of operation (read, write, sync, or async). docker.diskio.ioqueue.* | I/O |  The number of requests queued for I/O operations by a cgroup.
 Entries have two fields: number and operation.
 Number is the number of requests, and operation represents the type of operation (read, write, sync, or async).
-If the cgroup isn’t doing any I/O, this will be zero. docker.diskio.ioservicebytes.* | I/O | The number of bytes transferred to or from specific devices by a cgroup as seen by the CFQ scheduler.
+If the cgroup isn’t doing any I/O, this is be zero. docker.diskio.ioservicebytes.* | I/O | The number of bytes transferred to or from specific devices by a cgroup as seen by the CFQ scheduler.
 Entries have four fields: major, minor, operation, and bytes.
 Major and minor are device types and node numbers specified in Linux Allocated Devices, operation represents the type of operation (read, write, sync, or async) and bytes is the number of transferred bytes. docker.diskio.ioservicebytes.async | I/O |
 docker.diskio.ioservicebytes.blockread | I/O |